-Step 2: Collect and review information from you and other sources including your current taxation and asset protection structures (trusts etc).
+Step 2: Collect and review information from you, including your current taxation and asset protection structures (trusts etc).

-Step 3: Next, we come up with any improvements that can be made, and discuss them with you in the meeting which we booked previously.
+Step 3: Next, we come up with any improvements that can be made, and discuss them with you.
 During the meeting, we give you a cost-benefit analysis including all costs to implement, such as setting up trusts, conveying assets, valuing shares, moving property, setting up gifting programmes, etc.

 Step 4: If acceptable to you and you choose to proceed, we will write a comprehensive report with diagrams of your current and proposed structures to help you understand how it all works and fits together.
 It will include full commentary, advice and recommendations.
 Included in the report will be advice to your solicitor on what we need them to do, banking instructions on how to structure or restructure debt, and advice on what you need to do yourself.
 It's all presented with checklists to make sure everything gets done.